-The SelfieStix by Pedigree Dentastix campaign won a Grand Prix in Digital and 4 Gold Spikes in Media, Direct, Brand Experience and Mobile.
+Naughty or Nice Bauble by Myer won two Grand Prix in Digital and Integrated Spikes and 2 Gold Spikes in Digital, and Mobile Spikes with another Silver in Brand Experience.
 By correctly identifying the key factors that led to their success, the campaign emerged victorious in all these different categories.

 So many case films are overly formulaic.
 The jury, like consumers, want to be entertained.
 Entertaining case films are remembered.
 People remember stories and characters.
 Consider using a protagonist to tell your story and structure it around a compelling narrative.

 "Structure your explanation around a simple, powerful and entertaining narrative."Mark Adams, VP & Head of Innovation, Vice Media